 On December 31, 2019, the Company divested substantially all of the assets relating to Vilex's adult product offerings to a wholly-owned subsidiary of Squadron in exchange for a \$25.0 million reduction in a term note owed to Squadron (which had funded a portion of the initial acquisition of the Vilex Companies).
-In conjunction with the divestiture, the Company also executed an exclusive license arrangement with Squadron providing for perpetual access to certain intellectual property.
+In conjunction with the divestiture, the Company also executed an exclusive perpetual license arrangement with Squadron to permit the purchaser the ability to access certain intellectual property and sell products using the external fixation technology of Orthex, LLC to non-pediatric accounts.
+For the year ended December 31, 2020, sales and payments related to inventory purchases to Squadron's affiliate, now known as Vilex, LLC, were \$0.6 million and \$2.9 million, respectively.